CosmWasm/docs-deprecated/docs/03-architecture/07-smart-contracts.md

 **Planned Mitigation**

-If you call a contract with a given `HandleMsg`, this just requires the contract has the specified API, but says nothing of the code there.
+If you call a contract with a given `HandleMsg`, this just requires the contract to have the specified API, but says nothing of the code there.
 I could upload malicious code with the same API as a desired contract (or a superset of the API), and ask you to call it - either directly or from a contract.
 This can be used to steal funds, and in fact we [demo this in the tutorial](/tutorials/hijack-escrow/hack-contract).